 In this solution, the attach procedure succeeds and a PDN connection is established for at least UAV-USS/UTM communication only if the UUAA succeeds.

 Figure 6.5.3.2.1-1: Procedure for UAV Authentication and Authorization with USS/UTM in EPS.

-1. [Outside the scope of 3GPP] A registration is performed for the UAV by the UAS operator.
-The USS/UTM is informed of the UAV being registered (procedure out of scope of 3GPP, details defined outside 3GPP).
-Details may change depending on the USS/UTM and CAA.
-UAV is assigned a CAA-level UAV ID.
-The procedure can be carried out over 3GPP user plane connectivity.
+1. [Outside the scope of 3GPP] As step 1 of 6.5.3-1.